 Facilities management software helps facilities managers track assets like equipment, vehicles, stores, buildings, and inventory, as well as schedule repair and maintenance, monitor work orders, manage costs, and adhere to compliance standards.
 FM software takes tasks and responsibilities off of facilities managers’ plates, thereby increasing efficiency, reducing spend, and leaving FMs to focus on other critical initiatives.

 Let’s look at four ways facility management software can streamline preventive maintenance efforts:

 1. Create Recurring Work Orders

-CMMS software not only allows for work orders to be created and sent digitally, but it also allows FMs to schedule recurring work orders.
+FM software not only allows for work orders to be created and sent digitally, but it also allows FMs to schedule recurring work orders.
 Using this feature, FMs do not need to make new work orders whenever preventive maintenance should be performed, saving time.

-Additionally, CMMS software has the ability to store photos, descriptions, and compliance requirements of various assets, which can be included in recurring work orders.
+Additionally, FM software has the ability to store photos, descriptions, and compliance requirements of various assets, which can be included in recurring work orders.
 This gives service workers a detailed knowledge of what type of work needs to be done and when.

 2. Real-Time Monitoring